friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 After over a year of development, Friction has reached a significant milestone: version 1.0 🥳

-All features planned for version 1.0 are now considered usable.
+All features planned for version 1.0 are now considered usable, no new features will be added until after version 1.0.0.
+UI/UX changes might still happen until release candidate.

 Please test and give us feedback before the final release.

 **Warning!** Project files created/saved in this version cannot be opened in older versions of Friction.
 Always back up your work and avoid using beta versions for production projects.